mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Network Models

 First up, we had to pick a network model.
-A network model is basically a strategy, basically it's _how_ we are going to hide latency and keep the simulations in sync.
+A network model is basically a strategy, exactly _how_ we are going to hide latency and keep the simulation in sync.

 There are three main network models to choose from: